← Back to 史記

 綿

 In spring, the emperor said: 'For fourteen years I have offered sacrificial victims and jade to serve the Supreme Thearch and the ancestral temples.
 The days have stretched on, and with my meager clarity I have long overseen the realm; I am deeply ashamed.
-Let the various sacrificial altars and fields be broadly increased with jade currency.
-Former kings extended their kindness far without seeking repayment, and performed distant sacrifices without praying for fortune, honored the worthy and placed relatives to the left, put the people first and themselves last - this was the utmost of enlightenment.
+Increase the jade and offerings supplied to the sacrificial altars and grounds.
+Former kings extended their kindness far without seeking repayment, performed distant sacrifices without praying for fortune, honored the worthy and placed relatives to the left, put the people first and themselves last; this was the utmost of enlightenment.
 Now I hear that officials conducting sacrificial prayers direct all blessings to my person rather than to the people.
 I am deeply ashamed of this.
-Indeed, with my lack of virtue, i personally enjoy and monopolize their fortune while the people do not participate in it.
-This adds weight to my lack of virtue.
-Let the sacrifice officials express respect without making any prayers.'
+Given my lack of virtue, if I alone enjoy these blessings while the people have no share in them, I only compound my own unworthiness.
+Let the sacrificial officials show reverence, but make no prayers for favor."

 28

-At this time, and the Marquis of Beiping, Zhang Cang, was Chancellor, just clarifying the laws and calendars.
-The man from Lu, and Gongsun Chen, submitted a memorial explaining the transmission of the five virtues from beginning to end, saying that now is the time of earth virtue, and earth virtue should be marked by the appearance of a yellow dragon, with reforms to the calendar, clothing colors, and institutions.
+At this time, the Marquis of Beiping, Zhang Cang, was chancellor, clarifying the laws and calendars.
+Gongsun Chen of Lu submitted a memorial explaining the transmission of the Five Phases from beginning to end, saying that the present is the time of Earth Virtue, that Earth Virtue corresponds to the appearance of a yellow dragon, and that the calendar, ritual colors, and institutions should be reformed.
 The emperor sent this matter down to be discussed with the Chancellor.
-The Chancellor calculated and considered that now is the time of water virtue, and beginning with the bright correction in the tenth month and ascending black matters, and considered his words incorrect, requesting to dismiss him.
+The chancellor reviewed the claim and concluded that the dynasty still operated under Water Virtue, with the tenth month as the year beginning and black as the honored color.
+He found Xinyuan Ping's argument wrong and requested his dismissal.

 29

 In the fifteenth year, a yellow dragon appeared at Chengji.
 The emperor summoned Gongsun Chen of Lu again, appointed him Erudite, and had him clarify the doctrine of Earth Virtue.
 The emperor then issued an edict: 'A numinous manifestation has appeared at Chengji, yet it has harmed no one, and the year has brought abundant harvests.
-I personally performed the suburban sacrifice to the Supreme Thearch and the various spirits.
+I personally performed the suburban sacrifice to the Supreme Thearch and the spirits.
 Let the ritual officials discuss this, without avoiding tiring me.'
-The ritual officials all said: 'In antiquity the emperor personally performed the suburban rite and sacrificed to the Supreme Thearch, and so it was called the Suburban Sacrifice.
+The ritual officials all said: 'In antiquity the emperor in summer personally performed the suburban rite and sacrificed to the Supreme Thearch; therefore it was called the Suburban Sacrifice.'
 The emperor then began visiting Yong, performing suburban rites to the Five Thearchs and corresponding seasonal ceremonies in the fourth month of early summer.
 A man of Zhao, Xinyuan Ping, gained audience by reading qi and thereby persuaded the emperor to establish the five temples at Weiyang.
-He desired to bring out the Zhou tripod, and saying that jade splendor should appear.
+He wished to bring out the Zhou tripod, saying that jade splendor should appear.

 30

-In the sixteenth year, the emperor personally performed suburban appearances at the weiyang Five Emperors temples, also responding with summer ceremonies while honoring red.
+In the sixteenth year, the emperor personally performed suburban rites at the Weiyang Five Emperors temples, again following the summer ritual and honoring red.

 31

 In the seventeenth year, he obtained a jade cup, engraved with 'The ruler extends longevity.'
 The emperor then changed the era name to First Year and ordered great drinking celebrations throughout the realm.
-That year, and Xinyuan Ping's affair was discovered, and his three clans were exterminated.
+That year Xinyuan Ping's deception was exposed, and his three kinship groups were exterminated.

 32